ahl27/findPapers/README.md

   * Within each nested list, the abstract must contain at least one word from it.
   * The format is essentially: `[ [1, 2], [3, 4] ]` => (1 OR 2) AND (3 OR 4)
   * Leave empty ( `[]` ) to just grab everything.
+  * only use lowercase letters--abstract is lowercased before it's filtered.
+Additionally, hyphens are removed.
+    * "Co-Evolution" becomes "coevolution"
   * ex. `[['streptomyces', 'pseudomonas'], ['antibiotics']]`
     * This returns abstracts that include both 'antibiotics' and at least one term from (streptomyces, pseudomonas)